BodiAugustus/ashley_defi/README.md

 #121.
 Created more test for purchasing a new course.
 Test passed.

 #122.
 Created more testing for purchasing a new course.
 Tests passed.

+#123.
+Created test for the activate course functionality.
+Test passed.